imnltsa/ios15tether/README.md

 You will need to back up your ***activation records*** in order to activate & use the device (if you're thinking about bypassing, you won't be able to jailbreak the device if you patch AMFI).
 Before restoring your device, update it to latest, activate the device (get to the home screen), jailbreak it (you can use [`palera1n`](https://ios.cfw.guide/installing-palera1n/)) and install `Filza File Manager 64-bit`.
 You can then follow [this guide](https://gist.github.com/pwnapplehat/f522987068932101bc84a8e7e056360d) to figure out what files and directories need to be backed up.
 <!-- TODO -->

 You will need an `.shsh2` blob from your device.
 For simplicity sake, you can use [blobsaver](https://github.com/airsquared/blobsaver) (download and install the `.dmg` from releases).
 Connect your device, read the ECID from the device, and press "Go".
-Once finished, take the `.shsh2` with the latest i(Pad)OS version listed from the directory listed (may be `~/Blobs`), copy it to your working directory, and rename it to `shsh.shsh2`.
+Once finished, take the `.shsh2` with the latest i(Pad)OS version listed from the directory listed (may be `~/Blobs`), copy it to your working directory, and rename it to `shsh.shsh2`. ***You cannot use a blob dumped from your device (aka. an 'onboard' blob)***.
+Blobs from blobsaver work just fine.

 ## Firmware Keys
 In order to restore and boot your device, you need to obtain keys for your devices target versions iBoot, iBEC, iBSS, and LLB.
 One source `futurerestore` looks to for keys is [The Apple Wiki](https://theapplewiki.com/wiki/Firmware_Keys/15.x), so you can check there for keys.
 If the link for your device & version combination is red, you will need to do extra work.